 Lake Pend Oreille School District comprises Sandpoint High School the largest of three high schools in the district Clark Fork Junior/Senior High School, Lake Pend Oreille High School, Sandpoint Middle School and seven area elementary schools.
 Sandpoint High School serves around 1,400 students and is a focal point for the community, hosting sporting events, concerts and plays.
 In return, the Sandpoint community provides strong support for the education system through supplemental levies, private sponsors, scholarships and community support.

-The Sandpoint area is also served by the Sandpoint Charter School, a public school serving students in grades 7-8, and the Sandpoint Charter High School, serving grades 9-12.
+The Sandpoint area is also served by the Forest M. Bird Charter Schools, serving students in grades 6-12.

 Several private schools are also available, including: Sandpoint Waldorf School, serving preschool through 8th grade students; the Sandpoint Junior Academy, serving grades 1-10; the Sandpoint Community Christian School, serving grades K-10; and The Selkirk School, serving grades preschool-2.